isalkovic/cp4i-mq-samples/15-ldap/README.md

 ```
 #### Create the queue manager

+Execute the following command to create the MQ queue manager on Openshift:

 ```
 oc apply -n $OCP_PROJECT -f qm15-qmgr.yaml

 ```

 ### Confirm that the queue manager is running

+Execute the following command to get details on the queue manager you deployed to Openshift:

 ```
 oc get qmgr -n $OCP_PROJECT qm15